mdh266/PECS/README.md

 **Introduction**

 This software is designed to simulate the dynamics of the reactive interface between a semiconductor and electrolyte.
-The interface of between the semiconductor and electrolyte make up a "half cell" of a photoelectrochemical cell which can use solar energy to convert water into hydrogen fuel.
+The interface of between the semiconductor and electrolyte make up a "half cell" of a <a href="https://en.wikipedia.org/wiki/Photoelectrochemical_cell">photoelectrochemical cell</a> which can use solar energy to convert water into hydrogen fuel.

 **Background and Documentation**

-For more information on this project please see the documenation page: <a href="http://mdh266.github.io/PECS/">http://michael-harmon.com/PECS/</a>
+For more backgroud in the model and algorithms used ion this project please see the documenation page: <a href="http://mdh266.github.io/PECS/">http://michael-harmon.com/PECS/</a>

 **Requirements**

 The requirements for this software are <a href="dealii.org">deal.ii</a> library version 8.3.0 or higher, and <a href="https://cmake.org/">CMake</a> version 2.8 or higher.
-The code will automatically run in parallel using the Thread Building Blocks.
-See deal.ii's explanation on parallel computing with shared memory to see why this necessary and how it works.
-To make this documentation on your local machine you need doxygen.
+The code will automatically run in parallel using the <a href="https://www.threadingbuildingblocks.org/">Thread Building Blocks</a>.

 **Usage**